guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-tawang.md

   <em>End of the road</em>
 </div>

 There was a certain thrill in having had come this far but we knew that we had lost a lot of time.
 Part of the road back would have to be negotiated in darkness and neither of us were fans of the idea.
 We started back at quarter past four and 40 minutes later reached Zemithang again, to the spot where the road diverged back to Tawang.
 In my mind, somehow, Tawang was supposed to be 35-40 kms from this spot.
-My heart sunk a little when I saw the signboard pronounce that it was another 85 kilometers away.
+My heart sunk a little when I saw the sign board pronounce that it was another 85 kilometers away.
 I had been ready for an hour long drive in the dark.
 This would be more; much more.
 We hurried on, eager to lose as little of the precious daylight as possible.

 Not 5 minutes out of Zemithang on this route, we saw the stupa we had been searching for!
 The sun had already disappeared behind the mountains and the dusk was setting in.
 We decided to spend some time admiring the stupa that we had so frantically searched for, which we now learnt was called **Gorsem Chorten**.
 Since we had to ride back in the dark anyway, another fifteen minutes would no longer matter all that much.
 The stupa was beautiful and big.
 We took a complete round around it and Parul, as usual, turned every single prayer wheel.
 As per her, we needed all the karma and luck we could get.